 - 1/4 teaspoon black pepper

 - 1 cup part skim mozzarella cheese, shredded (4 oz)

 - 2 tablespoons grated parmesan cheese

-- Preheat oven to 350 degree F. Lightly spray a square 8-inch baking dish with olive oil cooking spray.
+- Preheat oven to 350 degrees F. Lightly spray a square 8-inch baking dish with olive oil cooking spray.

 - Defrost the spinach in the microwave.
 Drain thoroughly by transferring the thawed spinach to a colander and pressing on it repeatedly with the back of a large spoon to extract as much liquid as possible.
 Set aside.

 - Heat the olive oil in a large skillet over medium-high heat, about 3 minutes.
 Add the beef, the onion and 1/2 teaspoon kosher salt.
 Cook, using a wooden spoon to stir and to break up the ground beef into small chunks, until onion is soft and meat is browned, 5-7 minutes.